Crossmint/solana-wallets-expo-quickstart/README.md

 Note: When running an iOS development build, make sure you're running the latest version on the simulator (>iOS 18).

-## Necessary polyfills

-Check out [polyfills.ts](lib/polyfills.ts) and [metro.config.js](metro.config.js) for the necessary polyfills to send Solana transactions.
-Make sure to keep these in your Expo app.

 ## Using in production

 1. Create a [production API key](https://docs.crossmint.com/introduction/platform/api-keys/client-side).
-2. Update the `NEXT_PUBLIC_RPC_URL` to a mainnet RPC URL, you can use the public RPC URL `https://api.mainnet-beta.solana.com`.
-3. Update the `NEXT_PUBLIC_USDC_TOKEN_MINT` to the mainnet USDC token mint address `EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v`.

 ## Errors when running in iOS simulator